brunoselvacj/opensearch-mcp-server-py/README.md

   - `opensearch_url` (optional): The OpenSearch cluster URL to connect to
   - `index` (required): The name of the index to search in
   - `query` (required): The search query in OpenSearch Query DSL format
+  - `size` (optional): Maximum number of hits to return (default: 10, max: 100).
+Limits response size to prevent token overflow
+  - `from` (optional): Starting offset for pagination (default: 0).
+Use with size for pagination

 - **GetShardsTool**
   - `opensearch_url` (optional): The OpenSearch cluster URL to connect to